Click on images

 A few views of Seafield House in Ayr.

-All were taken in early May 2015 looking westwards from the Old Racecourse.
+These were all taken looking westwards from the Old Racecourse.

 Seafield House was built by Sir William Arrol in 1888 for £8,000.